Parametric Shortest Paths in a Linearly Interpolated Graph: Discussion

 \section{Discussion}

-The resulting running time is $\Theta(k |E| \log |V|)$, where $k$ is the number of changes in the piecewise linear function of the lower envelope, though \cite{gajjar2019lowerbound} shows that the number of breakpoints can be superpolynomial even for planar graphs.

-\algref{findle} computes an ordered collection of intervals, each associated with a linear cost function.
-From this, shortest-path queries for $G_\lambda$ take~$\Theta(\log k)$ time via binary search.
-In contrast, \cite{karp1981parametric} requires binary search and a full traversal through the corresponding shortest path to compute distance for any given value of $\lambda$.
+\algref{findle} computes an ordered collection of intervals, each with an associated linear cost function.
+Using this data structure, shortest-path queries $\lambda \in (0,1)$ take~$\Theta(\log k + \ell)$ time via binary search, where $\ell$ is the size of path returned.
+However, the runtime for computing the data structure is dependent on the value of $k$. \cite{gajjar2019lowerbound} shows that, in the worst case, the value of $k$ is superpolynomial.
+Therefore, our future work includes investigating an approximation algorithm by bounding the size of the ``feasible region,'' as defined in \figref{lower-envelope}.